EDUCBA

 Book Review

 This book focuses on using behavioral economics to make the best business strategies.
 It integrates experimental economics and the causes of behavior changes in human beings.
-Through this association, the book provides a list of reflective effects of behavioral changes.
+Through this association, the book lists the reflective effects of behavioral changes.
 It is a case study analysis of experimental economics.
-Anyone working in politics, corporate, and philanthropic activities can use their models and theories to perform better and make a difference.
+Anyone in politics, corporate, and philanthropic activities can use their models and theories to perform better and make a difference.

 Key Points